Lock nuts are a special part that’s designed to hold parts and assemblies together. These parts are built to be used for long periods of time.

 A lock nut is a type of nut that’s designed to not loosen over time.
 There are different methods to keep the nut secure, including adhesive, pins, and features that increase friction.
 Some lock nuts are designed for single use, making them less effective or unusable after they’re removed.

 In general, nuts are used for assemblies that need to be disassembled.
 That’s helpful when different parts need to be cleaned or to perform regular maintenance.
-Lock nuts are more difficult to assemble and disassemble, but they provide greater security and less risk of parts coming loose.
+Lock nuts are more difficult to assemble and disassemble, but they provide greater security and reduce the risk of parts coming loose.

 Lock nuts are commonly used for assemblies where there are moving parts or vibration, which causes other nuts to loosen over time.